dklopstein/waste-sorting-classifier/README.md

         * Apply hyperparameter tuning using techniques like Randomized Search and regularization techniques to improve generalization to unseen data.
         * Extract additional meaningful features, such as texture or shape descriptors, to provide more meaningful inputs to the model.

-Please make sure preprocessing is complete and your first model has been trained.
-If you are doing supervised learning include example ground truth and predictions for train, validation and test.